bram2w/baserow/docs/installation/install-with-helm.md

 # Install with Helm

-## Community Helm chart
+## Official Helm chart

-The community Helm chart of Baserow can be found here https://artifacthub.io/packages/helm/christianhuth/baserow.
+The official Helm chart of Baserow can be found here https://artifacthub.io/packages/helm/baserow-chart/baserow.
 By default, it includes everything you need like PostgreSQL, Redis, MinIO for S3, and Caddy for automatic SSL certificates.
 Here you can also documentation for all the configuration possibilities like using an external PostgreSQL server, how to setup Caddy with various Cloud